Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 #### Interconnections with Applications

 When you are disabling JIT configuration, you have to make sure there's no 2FA configured applications depending on the target connection.
-In such a scenario, we will show you a warning message like below.
+In such a scenario, the following warning message will be displayed.

 <img :src="$withBase('/assets/img/references/idp-settings/jit-interconnections-conflict.png')" alt="JIT User Provisioning Interconnections Conflict">